rogerhu/compsci_guides/Swim-in-Rising-Water.md

         public int swimInWater(int[][] grid) {
             int rowLen = grid.length;
             int colLen = grid[0].length;

+            // take a priority queue to store grid
+            // add (grid[0][0], 0, 0) to priority_queue
             Queue<int[]> pq = new PriorityQueue<>((a,b) -> Integer.compare(a[2],b[2]));
             pq.add(new int[]{0, 0, grid[0][0]});

             int result = grid[rowLen-1][colLen-1];

+            // mark as visited
             boolean[][] visited = new boolean[rowLen][colLen];

             while(pq.isEmpty()==false) {
                 int[] currentCell = pq.poll();
                 result = Math.max(result, currentCell[2]);
                 visited[currentCell[0]][currentCell[1]] = true;

+                // for each of the valid neighbors (in 4 directions) and not visited, mark this node as visited
-                if(currentCell[0]==rowLen-1 && currentCell[1]==colLen-1) {
+                // result = max of its own values and the one from max value of item popped if(currentCell[0]==rowLen-1 && currentCell[1]==colLen-1) {
                     break;
                 }